dx4test/dx-edgar-analytics/README.md

    }

-   // the end of input file is reached, write into output file all the left user sessions in ip2UserSessions regardless of expiration.
+   // Since the end of input file is reached, write into output file all the left user sessions in ip2UserSessions regardless of expiration.

    // NOTE: since it's required that these user sessions be written out in the order in which they were listed in input file,